Belgian railway line 96

 The Belgian railway line 96 is a railway line in Belgium connecting Brussels to Quévy at the border with France.
 A railway line then connects Quévy to Paris, France, which forms the old Brussels-Paris railway line.
-The line is used by TGV, Thalys trains and Eurostar trains between Brussels and Lembeek.
+The line is used by TGV and Eurostar trains between Brussels and Lembeek.

 The first section of line 96 opened in 1840 between Brussels and Tubize.
 The final section between Hautmont and the Belgian-French border was opened in 1858.

 The following stations are located on this line: